Bloc/jottly-checkpoints/07-Finishing-HTML.md

 </div>
 ```

-The last two items we'll add to the footer is a smaller logo and the copyright text.
+The last two items we'll add to the footer are a smaller logo and the copyright text.
 This will help reinforce our brand and provide the basic copyright information to all visitors.

 ```html(index.html)
 <!-- Call to Action